Dandastino/Neural-Network/README.md

 ```

 ## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - click to view the full license text.